Consteel/manual/docs/manual/5_0_structural-modeling/5_2_line-members.md

 **Consteel 16**

 _**Reinforced concrete cross-sections with design option**_, are represented with a gray cross-section pictogram with a grid on the _**Macro section**_ dialogue.
-In ConSteel, there are two section types with design options:
+In Consteel, there are two section types with design options:

 - Solid Circular section